LEADERSHIP TEAM

 President

-I am a writer and speaker, and I work professionally offering psychedelic integration services.
+I am a writer and public speaker, and I work professionally offering psychospiritual counsel to individuals, couples, and organizations.
 Since 2019, I’ve served as the facilitator for the PPS Men’s Support Group.
-I am now serving on the Board of Directors to do my part in stewarding the psychedelic renaissance in a wise manner.
+I am now serving on the Board of Directors to do my part in stewarding the psychedelic ecosystem through an integrated development.

 Treasurer